-Wendell Moore is in his first season on the Golden Hurricane basketball coaching staff.
-He comes to Tulsa following four seasons (2008-12) as an assistant coach at UMKC.
+Wendell Moore is in his second season on the Golden Hurricane coaching staff.
+He came to Tulsa following four seasons (2008-12) as an assistant coach at UMKC.

 Before his stint at UMKC, Moore served as an assistant coach at Florida Atlantic University for two years (2006-08).